$S_8$ from peculiar velocities: agreement with Planck for Tully--Fisher and supernovae, tension for the fundamental plane: Results

-In~\cref{tab:b1_beta_S8} we list the inferred values of the galaxy bias $b_1$, velocity scaling $\beta^\star$, and $S_8$.
-The galaxy bias varies significantly between samples and is always greater than unity.
-The two \ac{FP} samples exhibit the largest biases, as expected for predominantly early-type, dispersion-supported ellipticals that preferentially occupy dense environments and thus cluster more strongly.
-For the \PP\ sample we find an intermediate bias, between that of the \ac{TFR} and \ac{FP} samples.
-After allowing for the different galaxy biases, the inferred values of $\beta^\star$ are in excellent agreement across all five samples.
-As expected, the tightest constraints come from the two \ac{FP} samples, owing to their large sample sizes.
+In~\cref{tab:b1_beta_S8} we list the inferred values of the galaxy bias $b_1$ and $b_2$, velocity scaling $\beta^\star$, $f\sigma_8^{\rm L}$, and $S_8$ for both the fiducial linear-bias model and the quadratic-bias variant.
+The linear bias $b_1$ varies significantly between samples and is always greater than unity, with the two \ac{FP} samples exhibiting the largest values, as expected for predominantly early-type, dispersion-supported ellipticals that occupy the densest environments and thus cluster more strongly; \PP\ shows an intermediate bias.
+The same ordering carries over to the quadratic bias $b_2$: both \ac{TFR} samples prefer values consistent with zero, \PP\ a modest $b_2 = 0.36 \pm 0.09$, and the \ac{FP} samples sizeable values of $b_2 = 1.54 \pm 0.06$ (\ac{SDSS}) and $0.86 \pm 0.04$ (6dF), enhancing the non-linear response to high-contrast regions.
+Relaxing the $b_2 > 0$ prior to permit negative values leaves both \ac{TFR} posteriors centred on zero rather than pressed against the boundary, with $S_8$ unchanged, while the \ac{FP} samples retain their large positive $b_2$; the quadratic-bias conclusions are therefore not driven by the prior.

+After allowing for the different galaxy biases, the inferred values of $\beta^\star$ from the linear-bias model are in good agreement across \ac{CF4} W1, \ac{CF4} $i$, \PP, and \ac{SDSS} \ac{FP}, with only 6dF \ac{FP} preferring a lower value.
+To quantify the internal agreement between our peculiar-velocity samples, we compute the pairwise tension on $S_8$ between each pair of samples using the suspiciousness statistic of~\citet{SPTSZ_clusters}\footnote{\url{https://github.com/SebastianBocquet/PosteriorAgreement}}, shown in~\cref{tab:S8_tension}; this is an internal consistency check among the peculiar-velocity datasets and does not involve \textit{Planck}.
+Under linear bias, the largest pairwise tension is $1.9\sigma$, between 6dF \ac{FP} and \PP; the remaining pairs involving 6dF \ac{FP} sit between $1.2\sigma$ and $1.5\sigma$, and every pair not involving 6dF \ac{FP} lies below $1\sigma$.

+The \ac{TFR} and \acp{SN} samples yield $\beta^\star$ values that are not significantly sensitive to the additional flexibility of the quadratic-bias model, whereas both \ac{FP} samples shift to noticeably lower values.
+The effect is most pronounced for the 6dF \ac{FP} sample, whose $f\sigma_8$ drops to $0.301 \pm 0.015$, placing it in $7.8\sigma$ tension with \textit{Planck} and in $3.8$--$4.3\sigma$ tension with the \ac{TFR} and \acp{SN} samples (\cref{tab:S8_tension}).
+As a further test, we add a cubic term to the inhomogeneous Malmquist bias model, but it is driven to zero in both \ac{FP} samples and so leaves the $\beta^\star$ and $S_8$ posteriors unaffected.